podbbot/alpine-tor-proxychains/README.md

 ## Building Tor proxy
 1. Build Tor proxy with `tor-proxy/build.sh` script.
 2. Run proxy (+ nyx monitor) with `tor-proxy/run.sh` script.

-After that you can send traffic of supported applications (for example, Burp Suite, etc.) through Tor SOCKS proxy at port 9050 by default, or you can use linked container from the next part.

 ## Building another linked container with proxychains
 1. Build another container with `proxychains/build.sh` script.